My Therapist Cooks

 • Ritz Cracker Topping: I think that Ritz crackers are the true queen of casserole toppings BUT panko bread crumbs or regular bread crumbs are delicious too!
 Just mix about ½ cup bread crumbs with 2 tablespoons melted butter and use them just like you would crushed crackers.

-• Many readers have commented that adding 1-2 cups of cooked shredded chicken makes this an entire meal for their family.
+• Protein: Many readers have commented that adding 1-2 cups of cooked shredded chicken makes this an entire meal for their family.
 Definitely do that.

 Step By Step Instructions